Television and Satellite TV

 Digital TV Broadcasts in the Netherlands

-Dutch public television, supported by the government, operates three national channels:
+Dutch public television, supported by the government, operates three national channels (all in Dutch):

-- There are also 13 regional public TV stations (in Dutch)
+There are also 14 regional public TV stations (also in Dutch)

 In most areas, on the standard cable system, the following English language stations are available: BBC1, BBC2, BBC World, Discovery Channel, CNN, CNBC and National Geographic.